What You Should Know Before Transitioning From Brown to Blond Hair

-Dyeing your hair is a big decision — especially if you're trying to change your hair color completely, like going from brunette to blond.
-From the color process to the maintenance afterward, you want to make sure you're prepared so your hair color comes out looking like you want it to — aka like the hundreds of photos you saved from Instagram as inspiration.
+Dyeing your hair is a big decision — especially if you're trying to change your hair color completely, like going from brown to blond hair.
+From the shade to the color process to the maintenance afterward, you want to make sure you're prepared so your hair color comes out looking like you want it to — aka like the hundreds of photos you saved from Instagram as inspiration.

-"For someone who is naturally brunette, going blond can be fairly easy depending on the type of blond they'd like to be," said Nikki Lee, Garnier's consulting celebrity hair colorist.
-"It can be done through a few different techniques: highlights, baylage, or all-over color."
+"For someone who is naturally brunette, going blond can be fairly easy depending on the type of blond they'd like to be," Nikki Lee, Garnier's consulting celebrity hair colorist, tells POPSUGAR.
+"It can be done through a few different techniques: highlights, balayage, or all-over color."

 Talking with your stylist will also help you find the right shade for you, which, depending on your skin tone and eye color, makes all the difference.
 If you have dark, almost black, brunette hair and you want to go icy blond, it will take longer and more appointments for you to achieve your desired look than for someone with lighter brunette hair wanting to achieve a dirty blond hue, but that shouldn't discourage you.
 Lee says it's all about having patience.

-For inspiration, check out all of the celebrities that successfully dyed their hair from brunette to blond ahead.
+For inspiration, check out these examples of brunette to blonde hair, ahead.